Watch this short tutorial on using a bench plane to even a surface.

 Dragging it back over the wood dulls the cutter iron.

-When you plane across the grain the wood fibers tend to break away instead of getting sliced.
+When you plane across the grain the wood fibres tend to break away instead of getting sliced.

 If you take off the hand on the knob, the plane skids and doesn't shave off any wood.